 - The US is not growing.
 I do not see a difference in a New York 5yrs back and now.
 But you see a big difference in Gurgaon.
 The salaries have not increased in the US in the last 10yrs.
 In India, it has gone up significantly.
 There are always jobs in India, in the US it is not so.

 - Higher education: It is better in the US.
 That’s, why we are here, is not it?
 But this is changing slowly.
 Universities in India have started investing more in research and eminent profs are coming back.
 Though the number is still very low.
 I have a point of view here.
 Things have changed in the last few years.
 You do not need a Dronacharya to become an Arjuna these days.
 If you know how to use google and the internet, it’s all you need for knowledge.

-- The reason why I am on this blog is the perception.
-In India, if you are foreign educated (be it from some Tom/Dick/Harry college), people give you respect.
+- The reason why I am on this blog is perception.
+In India, if you are foreign-educated (be it from some Tom/Dick/Harry college), people give you respect.
 That’s the slave attitude the British have left us with.
-That is the reason probably, why people become so obsessed with US lifestyle.
+That is the reason probably, why people become so obsessed with the US lifestyle.
 The white skin effect.
 So it is strategic to have a US education if possible.

 What About Money and Savings

 Be it US, India or anywhere in this world.

 A “job” mentality cannot make you break the financial barrier.